quintozhchloe/quintozhchloe/README.md

    By staying organized and being proactive, I can help the team work together and hit our goals.
 I’m confident that I can use these skills to make a positive impact in this role.

--  🐱‍🐉Apart from work and studying things I love
+-  🐱‍🐉Apart from studying things I love:
    I spend about 15 minutes in the sun every day.
 The sunlight gives me positive energy to start my day.
 I really enjoy nature – it’s amazing!
    And I love animals – they’re so cute!
 I used to be someone who didn’t like going outside, but since coming here, I’ve reconnected with nature and gained so much energy from it.
 Besides that, I enjoy mindfulness meditation and I’m also learning to play the drums!
 If you’re interested